 Whether he's participating in August workouts or not, Chase is going early in the first round of fantasy drafts.
 For me, he'll be the first receiver off the board (and likely the first pick overall).

-After all, a slow start didn't keep him from excelling last season when Chase led all wide receivers with 403 fantasy points.
+After all, a slow start didn't keep Chase from excelling last season when he led all wide receivers with 403 fantasy points.

 As SI.com's Michael Fabiano noted, Chase recorded career bests almost across the board, during which time he scored 40-plus points three times, including one game where he scored 55.4 points.
 In that Week 10 contest, Chase demonstrated how high the ceiling can be, hauling in 11 of 16 targets while racking up 264 yards with three touchdown catches against the Ravens.

-His 23.7-point per game average, which Chase sustained for 17 games, was four more than the 19.7-point average Tampa Bay's Chris Godwin posted in seven games before a season-ending injury sidelined him early last year.
+His 23.7-point per game average, which Chase sustained for 17 games, was four more than the second-highest average among wide receivers, the 19.7 points per week that Tampa Bay's Chris Godwin posted in seven games before a season-ending injury sidelined him early last year.

 By the way, Higgins posted the fourth-highest average among all fantasy receivers.
 He tied with Justin Jefferson and Amon-Ra St. Brown at 18.7 points per game.